charperthetus/test/README.md

 Q: My theme isn't working properly, or my JavaScrip override isn't working.
 A: Currently, `mvn clean package` and `sencha app build` don't update the bootstrap.js manifest (which organizes the javascript class-path mapping).
 Run `sencha app refresh && sencha app build` to resolve.

+Q: I'm getting an Express error when I access 'http://localhost:3000/tests', what gives?
+A: You have node running the server from the wrong directory.
+If you're in Idea, ensure your `Working Directory` is set to `src` and `Path to Node App JS File` is set to `server.js`.